mbodiai/embdata/README.md

 The `Trajectory` class represents a time series of multidimensional data, such as robot movements or sensor readings.

+### Key Features
+- Representation of time series data with optional frequency information
+- Methods for statistical analysis, visualization, and manipulation
+- Support for resampling and filtering operations

+### Usage Example
 ```python
 from embdata import Trajectory
 import numpy as np